The journeys of Wimbledon ball boys and ball girls

 After that, lots of schools from all over London were turned to to find BBGs for the championships, and that is what still happens today.
 The kids are in all in Years 9 and 10 at secondary school so their training doesn’t interfere with their exams, and they have to undergo serious physical training to become one of the chosen few to feed balls to stars such as Roger Federer, Andy Murray and Serena Williams.

-We spoke to three who were recruited this year, to find out what it’s like.
+We spoke to three who were recruited in 2019, to find out what it’s like.

 From what Clement, Jasper and Amelia told us, it’s not an easy thing to do.
 As Clement put it: “intense is probably an understatement.”